McKewon: Huskers stuck between win-now, go-young philosophies; trying to do both isn't working

 Middle linebackers Will Honas and Luke Reimer: They hit, and Reimer runs all over the place.
 Against a zone-scheme run system, Reimer slips through cracks in the opposing offensive line and snags ball carriers from behind.
 Honas brought his hit stick to Iowa City.

 Nose tackle Damion Daniels: His best game as a Husker?
-Daniels showed up some bullish upper-body strength on his tackle for loss, and generally held his own.
+Daniels showed some bullish upper-body strength on his tackle for loss and generally held his own.

 Cornerback Dicaprio Bootle: Nabbed his first career interception and didn’t get beat with any frequency.

-Nixon: Moving up the NFL draft boards like a rocket after this senior season.
-Iowa's defensive tackle had eight tackles — three for loss — Friday.
+Nixon: Moving up the NFL draft boards like a rocket after this junior season.
+Iowa’s defensive tackle had eight tackles — three for loss — Friday.
 Alabama offered him out of Iowa Western, and you can see why.
-When does NU get a stud out of IWCC who isn’t a walk-on?
+When does Nebraska get a stud out of IWCC who isn’t a walk-on?

 Iowa linebackers Nick Niemann and Jack Campbell: Dudes can run.
 I think Nebraska’s middle linebackers played Iowa’s to a draw — which is a compliment to NU — but I was impressed with Campbell, especially.
 He and Reimer will square off for a few more years.